Gas Fee Limbo: How Low Can You Go Before the Network Ignores You

 # Wait for this to confirm before doing anything else

-The key insight: the nonce is the anchor.
-Every resolution strategy — speed up, cancel, replace — works by submitting something at the same nonce with a higher gas price.
-The mempool accepts the replacement, the original falls out, the nonce gets consumed, and the queue moves.
+The nonce is the anchor.
+Every resolution — speed up, cancel, replace — works by submitting something at the same nonce with a higher price.
+The replacement wins, the original falls out, the nonce is consumed, the queue breathes again.

-Before submitting anything that matters, spend thirty seconds on a gas tracker.
+Thirty seconds on a gas tracker before anything that matters.
 The information is free and the decision it informs is not.

-ETH Gas Station and Blocknative Gas Estimator give you current base fee, recommended priority fees by speed tier, and historical gas price data.
-The useful number to check: is gas elevated right now relative to the last few hours?
-If you're seeing 3x the usual base fee, something is happening — a popular launch, a congestion spike, a contract exploit creating a flood of transactions.
-Waiting twenty minutes often saves real money.
+ETH Gas Station and Blocknative give you current base fee, recommended priority fees by speed tier, and historical data.
+The useful question: is gas elevated right now relative to the past few hours?
+Seeing 3x the usual base fee means something is happening.
+A popular launch.
+A congestion spike.
+A contract exploit flooding the mempool with transactions.
+Waiting twenty minutes often saves real money and always saves the experience of watching a spinner convince you that time has stopped.

 # Quick gas check via Etherscan API (free tier)